About the Journal

 Potential conflict of interest for reviewers

-The invitation letter to reviewers will include the following paragraph: ‘If you know, or think you know, the identity of the author, or if you feel there is any potential conflict of interest in your reviewing this paper (e.g. friendship or conflict/rivalry) please declare it immediately.
+The invitation letter to reviewers will include the following paragraph: ‘If you know or think you know, the identity of the author, or if you feel there is any potential conflict of interest in your reviewing this paper (e.g. friendship or conflict/rivalry) please declare it immediately.
 By accepting this invitation, it is assumed there is no potential conflict of interest.'
 If a conflict of interest has been declared, standard policy declares that an alternate reviewer must be used however this is at the editors' discretion.

 Editors of IBR treat all submitted manuscripts and communication with authors and reviewers as confidential.
 It is expected that authors will also treat communication with the journal as confidential.
-Correspondence with the journal, reviewers' reports, and other confidential material must not be posted on any website or otherwise publicized without prior permission from the editors, regardless whether the submission is published or not.
+Correspondence with the journal, reviewers' reports, and other confidential material must not be posted on any website or otherwise publicized without prior permission from the editors, regardless of whether the submission is published or not.

 Opinions expressed in articles and creative pieces published in IBR are those of the authors and do not necessarily reflect the views of the editorial board or the publisher.

-IBR is an open access journal; it does not charge readers or institutes for access.
-There are no charges for submission of a manuscript, article processing, publication of manuscripts or color reproduction of photographs.
+IBR is an open-access journal; it does not charge readers or institutes for access.
+There are no charges for submission of a manuscript, article processing, publication of manuscripts, or color reproduction of photographs.

 The journal and respective authors hold exclusive copyrights of all materials published in IBR.
-Any reproduction of material from the journal, without proper acknowledgment or prior permission, will result an infringement of intellectual property laws.
+Any reproduction of material from the journal, without proper acknowledgment or prior permission, will result in an infringement of intellectual property laws.
 Written acceptance of the Journal Publishing Agreement (JPA) is required before the article can be published.

 Any authors who may have grievances about any aspect of their interaction with IBR should e-mail the Editor-in-Chief at firstname.lastname@example.org.
 Every effort will be made to acknowledge the complaint within 7 days of receiving it.
 If required, the Editor-in-Chief will consult with other editors regarding the complaint.
 The Editor-in-Chief will liaise directly with the complainant and thoroughly explain the steps they have taken to resolve the matter.